Blog

 Contact & Lead Management: Single source of truth for all client contacts, tracking communication history, segmenting customers by behavior or industry, and prioritizing leads.

 Sales Pipeline / Deal Tracking: Visual view of where each lead stands in their journey.
 They could be a hot/cold lead, in negotiation, or won/lost.
-This helps in revenue forecasting and lead prioritization.
+This improves forecasting and ensures no opportunity slips through the cracks.

 Task / Follow-up Reminders: Automation on follow-ups, meetings, deadlines, calls or even emails, so no activity is forgotten.